Brussels to Name Public Square in Honour of Brontë Sisters

 "It's a wonderful decision especially, as it will be placed in the city's cultural center.
 The Brontë's are one of Brussels' most important literary links," says Helen MacEwan, author of the Brontës in Brussels and a founder of the Brussels Brontë Group.

 The tribute was first proposed by former Brussels secretary of state and member of the Koekelberg council Robert Delathouwer.
-"He has long been aware of the Brontë's link with Brussels, and to pay tribute to them in the city that Charlotte depicts in her novels The Professor and Villette.
+"He has long been aware of the Brontë's link with Brussels, and wants to pay tribute to them in the city that Charlotte depicts in her novels The Professor and Villette.
 He thinks it's a great idea to inspire young people," MacEwan tells TIME.

 The tribute — expected to be made official in early 2021 — is part of plan to dedicate more public place names to women, after the local authority found that the vast majority of its streets and squares named after men.
 In Koekelberg, almost half of the 70 names of public places are tributes to men (politicians, artists, veterans or those who died for their country).
 The remaining place names refer to the independence of the country or the end of the World Wars.